Quickz03/saga-portfolio/README.md

------ will update when fully styled -----
+----- will update when fully styled, yes i know it looks kinda bad ;P -----